 Step 1: Understand the Basics of Online Payments

 Before we dive into optimizing your online process, let’s start with the basics.
 What are the benefits of online cashless payments?
-And how do you set yourself up to be a cashless school?
+And how do you set up to be a cashless school?

-Online payment systems designed for K-12 school districts help streamline this process.
+School payment systems designed for K-12 school districts help streamline this process.
 They track who made a payment and where it should go.
 These solutions create cashless schools by allowing districts to set up multiple deposit accounts, pull reports and improve internal controls.

 In addition to picking an online payment solution designed for your unique needs, here are some quick tips for tracking funds and setting your school up for success: